Vonage-Community/blog-messages-node-limited_wifi/README.md

 # Access LLMs Over Limited In-Flight Wi-Fi

-This project demonstrates how to use the Vonage API Messages API to send and receive WhatsApp messages, while integrating Google's Gemini generative AI to process incoming messages and generate responses.
+This project demonstrates how to use the Vonage API Messages API to send and receive WhatsApp messages while integrating Google's Gemini generative AI to process incoming messages and generate responses.
 The goal is to enable users to communicate with a chatbot via WhatsApp over a potentially limited network, such as in-flight Wi-Fi.

 The code uses Vonage's messaging service and Google's Gemini model to provide dynamic responses to WhatsApp users.